bjlkeng/bjlkeng.github.io/source/posts/direct-marketing-statistics.rst

 * `All of Statistics: A Concise Course in Statistical Inference <http://link.springer.com/book/10.1007%2F978-0-387-21736-9>`_ by Wasserman.
 * `Mathematical Statistics with Applications <http://www.amazon.ca/Mathematical-Statistics-Applications-Dennis-Wackerly/dp/0495110817>`_ by Wackerly, Mendenhall and Scheaffer.
 * `Data Mining Techniques: For Marketing, Sales, and Customer Relationship Management <http://www.amazon.com/Data-Mining-Techniques-Relationship-Management/dp/0470650931/>`_ by Linoff.
+* `How Not To Run An A/B Test <http://www.evanmiller.org/how-not-to-run-an-ab-test.html>`_, Evan Miller.

 |br|